The Farmhouse at Delettes

 The Farmhouse is a "home from home", well equipped with a great sense of peace and privacy.
 The secret of The Farmhouse is that It has private corners, which allow grown ups to find their own peaceful spot even when there are large groups of up to 12 persons and the kids are roaring around the courtyard or garden.

 It is ideal for any time of year, whatever the weather, or for any size of group wishing to take a relaxing short weekend break or full holiday.
-Our prices start from 4 persons upwards and vary according to length of stay, number of persons staying, and the time of year.

 There are four bedrooms for up to 8 - 9 persons but it can sleep an additional 4 persons to a maximum of 12/13, where groups include children, using the sofa bed in the games room and temporary beds (which are suitable for children) in one of the main bedrooms.